abdullah38rcc/ExampleAndroidApp/guide.md

 Getting Started
 ----------
 Before working through this guide you will need a developer account.
 Please sign up at [http://developer.catalyze.io/](http://developer.catalyze.io/).
-You may also want to grab the ExamplAndroidApp project from [https://github.com/catalyzeio](GitHub) for more examples and a working shell application that makes use of the SDK.
+You may also want to grab the [ExamplAndroidApp](https://github.com/catalyzeio/ExampleAndroidApp) project from [GitHub](https://github.com/catalyzeio) for more examples and a working shell application that makes use of the SDK.
 The project's README.md provides details for getting started as well.

 The first thing you must do is set-up an Application on the developer console.
 You will need the following information about your Application: api key and application id.
 After this is complete, you must set these values in the app: